 It’s smarter to tailor your approach by making the most of your time instead, to focus on the most urgent and important tasks.
 This leads to measurable results, giving you a free pass to relax a little without feeling guilty about not giving it 100%.
 Learn how to improve time management strategies as a job seeker with these 5 tips.

 All the reading about how to improve time management can’t help you get a new job if you keep sleeping in until 1 pm just because there’s nowhere to be at 8 am.
 Get up at the same time every day regardless of whether you absolutely have to or not.

-Devote the same number of hours each day to the job search, then give yourself permission to spend the rest of your time on your personal needs or leisure to avoid feeling burned out by the job search.
+Devote the same number of hours and period of time each day to the job search, then give yourself permission to spend the rest of your time on your personal needs or leisure to avoid feeling burned out by the job search.